adrianavv1/refactored-broccoli/README.md

 This is your personal Fitness Tracker, that tracks resistance and cardio exercises that formulate your daily work outs.

-This application is deployed to Heroku here: --insert link--
+This application is deployed to Heroku here: https://refactored-broccoli.herokuapp.com/

 ## User Story